trywilco/Anythink-Market-Base/readme.md

 # Welcome to the Anythink Market repo

-To start the app use Docker, it'll start both the frontend the backend including all the relvant dependencies, and the db.
+To start the app use Docker.
+It will start both frontend and backend, including all the relevant dependencies, and the db.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).